 It doesn’t actually matter by which mechanics gut feelings or intuition operate.
 The point is, they exist.
 Sometimes they guide, other times they lead us astray.
 Because I don’t understand how intuition works, I’d rather know things than intuit them.
 But that doesn’t mean feelings of certainty don’t persist in me: I feel he loves me even though I know he’s an ass to me.

-Ironically, it’s the most intuitive people that are most in danger of being wrong.
-It’s simple.
-They get cocky.
-Their intuition is right-on so often, they start to believe they’re always going to be right.
-They ignore the mind’s capacity to play tricks on them.
+Ironically, it happens that the most intuitive people are most in danger of being wrong.
+It’s simple: they get cocky.
+Their intuition is right-on so often that they start believing they’re always going to be right.
+They ignore their mind’s capacity to play tricks on them.

 My intuitive feelings have their say regardless of my reasoning abilities.
 Several posts ago, I wrote about metaphorically reaching inside a person to shake hands with their interior.
 This made me think about people who are dazzled by the sincerity and enthusiasm of someone who wants to know their insides, versus those who have solid defenses up to keep out others until it feels safe.

 That post was an exploration of people who hand themselves over to you.
-But I suddenly understood, the exact opposite happens too, and it solved a dozen mysteries in my mind about types who hold themselves away from you.
+But I suddenly understood, the exact opposite happens too, and it solved a dozen mysteries in my mind about individuals who hold themselves away from you.
 Some people have exceptional defenses against interior-grabbers.
-In fact, they’re suspicious of eagerness.
+They’re suspicious of eagerness.
 And they have a right to be – what if they open up, and once they do, you move on?